JetBrains/debugger-memory-agent/CONTRIBUTING.md

 # Contributing guide for debugger memory agent
 ## Building
-Once you've downloaded the project, you can build it using the following commands in the root project directory (Cmake 3.1 or higher required):
+To build the project you should have Cmake 3.1 or higher installed, and `JDK_11` environmental variable should be set to jdk 11 or higher.
+Once you've downloaded the project, you can build it using the following commands in the root project directory:
 ```
 cmake .
-make
+cmake --build .
 ```

 Then make sure your `JAVA_HOME` environmental variable is set to JDK 1.8 or higher and run tests with: